michaellihs/brevet-timetable/README.md

-# Getting Started with Create React App
+# Getting Started with `timetable`

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Run the project locally

+Prerequisites

+- npm
+- node

+To run the project locally you first have to install the needed dependencies

+- `npm install`

+After that you can start

+- `npm start`

 ## Available Scripts